Florida Online Poker

 There is no regulated online poker in the state.
 During negotiations of the 2021 Florida gaming compact, it was reported that there were sections that could legalize online poker in it.
 But those provisions were removed to ensure a smooth passage in the legislature.

 On the other hand, live poker is booming.
 The Seminole Tribe owns six casinos in the state and three of them have poker rooms.
 Two of those, at the Seminole Hard Rock Hollywood and Seminole Hard Rock Tampa, are some of the most popular in the country.
-In fact, the Seminole Hard Rock Hollywood holds the record for the five largest fields in World Poker Tour history.
+In fact, the Seminole Hard Rock Hollywood holds several of the largest fields in World Poker Tour history.

 There is no indication that online poker is coming to Florida anytime soon.
 However, Floridians can still play online and social and sweepstakes poker rooms.
 The most popular of these sites is Global Poker.